knodir/persistent-redis/README.md

 ## Approach

-There are at least three different solutions to this problem.
+There are at least three different solutions to this problem, which are listed below:
 - use Docker's data volume containers (a.k.a. data-only containers).
 Tom Offermann has a great [post](http://www.offermann.us/2013/12/tiny-docker-pieces-loosely-joined.html) how to do this (solves different problem)
 - mount [Google persistent disks](https://cloud.google.com/compute/docs/disks) to container and store Redis DB file on that disk
-- run another container to constantly save snapshot of the DB file in reliable storage Since I was planning to hack Kubernetes broader, I decided to go with the last option.
+- run another container to constantly save snapshot of the DB file in reliable storage.

+Since I was planning to hack Kubernetes broader, I decided to go with the last option.
 Thus, I could play not only with Docker volumes, but also Dockerfiles, pods, write Go applicaiton to backup DB file, and dockerize that application.
 I ended up doing followings:
 - create a replication controller for the redis master pod
 - include an additional container to the redis master pod which run an applicaion to constantly back-up Redis DB file